Mantaro/mantaro-wiki/znai/currency/items.md

 description: "One of the rarest gems around.
 Make sure to keep it.
 It is used to cast sparkle pickaxe & sparkle rods.
 (Require **Star tool or better** to drop).",
 rarity: "Legendary",
 api: {
-obtain: "Mine, Normal & Premium Mine Crates"
+obtain: "/mine, Normal & Premium Mine Crates"
 }},
 {
 name: "Consolation Prize",